 No insurance cards whatsoever will be needed or required.
 This is all FREE via our government tax dollars.
 No expense will be incurred.

-Please check your city, county, and state to see where your local health department and FEMA will have you go in case of emergency, disaster or disease outbreak.
+Please check your city, county, and state to see where your local health department and FEMA will have you go in case of emergency, disaster, or disease outbreak.
 Please check places for your POD or Point of Distribution placement before the need arises so you know where to go, and hopefully, the roads will be open.
 Hopefully, you will never have to use it.
-May God bless you and our country.
+May God bless this world, Linda